 1770 Butterfly Walk

 During Autumn & Winter each year, the 1770 Butterfly Walk is overwhelmed with hundreds of thousands of butterflies!
 The walk is a very beautiful and easy 15-25 minute walk that starts at the Captain Cook Monument in the Town of 1770.
 From March-June every year you should see lots of Blue Tiger Butterflies.

 1770 Headland and Lookouts

 This trail to the 1770 Headland and Lookouts starts from the parking area at 1770 Headland and goes to and from the lookouts, Approximately 15 minute and is an easy walk.
 Spectacular views of the Town of 1770 and the sandbars that form Bustard Bay.

 Agnes Water Beach

-The beach trail is 5.5 kilometres long, great for walking at low tide.
+The Agnes Water Beach trail is 5.5 kilometres long, great for walking at low tide.
 Enter via the foot bridge near the parking area at Tom Jeffery Park at Agnes Street.
 Look out for pretty seashells, washed up coral from the iconic Great Barrier Reef, dolphins, turtles and large schools of fish.

 Park your vehicle at the Community Centre, which is located at the rear of the Museum on Springs Road, Agnes Water.
 Alternatively, it is a short 1 kilometre walk from the centre of Agnes Water.
 The Discovery Trail map is located in the Parking area at the Museum (make sure you visit – it’s just $3 entry!).
 The trail meanders through bush to the Agnes Water Lookout and takes approximately 25 minutes round trip.
 The lookout overlooks Agnes Water Beach and Workman’s Beach.
 Spectacular scenery and breathtaking views.